-Eight out of forty-three students correctly stated that f is continuous but not differentiable at x=0.
+Eight out of forty-three students correctly stated that f is continuous but not differentiable at x = 0.
 The reason was the curve behaviour of f, which is continuous and form breaks.
 It shows that they recognized that if the curve of f has a break or kink, it does not have a derivative value.
 Yaqin, one of the participants, answered the question by utilizing the gradient of the curve tangent and predicting the graph's function formula.
-He stated that (1) the slope of f is different from the left and the right of f contains two curves, indicating that it is a piecewise function.
-At f = 0, the function has breaks, indicating that it has no value.
+He stated that (1) the slope of f is different from the left and the right of x = 0 (1 and -1), indicating that the function does not have a derivative at x = 0; and (2) the graph of f contains two curves, indicating that it is a piecewise function.
+At x = 0, the function has breaks, indicating that it has no value.
 We interviewed two students to ascertain the specific causes of these difficulties, and the following are excerpts from the interviews.